manishkatyan/strapi-google-translator/README.md

 ### Translation Strategies

 Following are the supported translation strategies:

 1. String: translated as simple string, Glossary should work
 2. Text: translated as simple string, Glossary should work
 3. HTML: should be transformed to html first, translated and then converted back to markdown.
 Glossary should work.
 4. Skip: should be skipped for translation, but still moved as is; It could be used for field types such as image and file

 <br/><br/>

 ## 🖐 Requirements

-The requirements to install the Stripe Translator plugin is the same as those to install Strapi.
+The requirements to install the Translator plugin is the same as those to install Strapi.

 Please refer to the official Strapi installation requirement doc here: [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).